elianamusser/exploration/doc/ErrorHandling.md

 highest level method (String userInput) {
 	1) check for input errors
-	iterator <- iterator over chars in userInput loop 5 times:
+	iterator <- iterator over chars in userInput loop until the 3rd int:
-		char c <- next char in userInput if c is a room #, throw error if: c is not an int >= 0 if c is a distance, throw input is int > 0 if c is a separator, ensure it's a space if iterator has next, throw error: input should only be 5 chars
+		char c <- next char in userInput if c is a room #, throw error if: c is not an int >= 0 if c is a distance, throw error if: c is not an int > 0 if c is a separator, throw error if: c is not a space if iterator has next, throw error: input should only be 5 chars

 	2) check for logical errors